 You can handpick both larvae and eggs to reduce the population.
 Also, till the soil in the fall to expose the pupae where predators or cold will kill them off.
 Bacillus thuringiensis is also an effective control for these and any other caterpillar or worm pest, as is the use of garlic spray.

-Spray foliage in the morning to disrupt their feeding pattern and dislodge eggs, nymphs and pupae.
+Spray foliage in the morning to disrupt their feeding pattern and dislodge eggs, nymphs, and pupae.
 Lower temps will also reduce whitefly activity.
 A natural predator, Encarsia formosa can reduce populations.

-As you can see, there are a multitude of pests that can affect tomatoes.
+As you can see, there is a multitude of pests that can affect tomatoes.
 Identifying and treating pests on tomatoes is the key to squelching the problem as soon as possible.
-Plant pest resistant varieties, if possible; practice crop rotation; keep the garden and equipment sanitary; stake and mulch tomatoes to keep them from coming into contact with the soil and use well-draining soil amended with plenty of organic matter.
+Plant pest-resistant varieties, if possible; practice crop rotation; keep the garden and equipment sanitary; stake and mulch tomatoes to keep them from coming into contact with the soil and use well-draining soil amended with plenty of organic matter.
 Inspect your seedlings and transplants and dispose of them if you see any signs of infestation or disease.